Here We Stand

 Born in Friedberg, Germany, in 1480 or 1481, Balthasar Hübmaier was not of noble ancestry.
 Beginning his studies later than most children, he nevertheless received a master’s degree at the University of Freiburg by 1511.
 In Ingolstadt, where he received his doctorate in theology a year later, Hübmaier met Eck, the well-known scholastic and patristic scholar, and developed his skill for disputation.
 Most importantly, he earned a reputation as an excellent orator, becoming preacher and chaplain of the new Church of the Virgin.
 According to Hübmaier’s biographer Henry C. Vedder, the “turning-point in his life” was his move in 1516 to Regensburg, where he left the auspices of Eck and became the chief preacher of the new cathedral (Balthasar Hübmaier, 37).

 When Hübmaier arrived in Regensburg, he found the town in a tumultuous campaign to rid the city of its Jewish population.
 Hübmaier championed the cause, helping to expel all the city’s Jews in 1519.
-After the synagogue was turned into a Catholic chapel dedicated “to the beauteous Mary,” pilgrims flocked to the city to make offerings to the shrine because a purported 54 miracles had taken place under Hübmaier’s leadership.
+After the synagogue was turned into a Catholic chapel dedicated “to the beauteous Mary,” pilgrims flocked to the city to make offerings to the shrine because a purported fifty-four miracles had taken place under Hübmaier’s leadership.
 When the local Dominican monks complained about the loss of wealth and prestige at their own monastery, the ensuing legal battle prompted Hübmaier to move to the small town of Waldshut.
 And it was here that Hübmaier reformed his doctrine and his own heart.

 Year of Decision

-Devoting himself afresh to the study of Scripture, Hübmaier gave special attention to the Pauline epistles, first to Romans and then to 1 and 2 Corinthians.
+Devoting himself afresh to the study of Scripture, Hübmaier gave special attention to the Pauline Epistles, first to Romans and then to 1 and 2 Corinthians.
 During this time, he became convinced that the Catholic Church had departed from the teachings of the apostles.
 He met the great humanist scholar Erasmus while visiting Basel, Switzerland, in 1522, but he was a bit unimpressed with his lack of fervor for the truths of the Bible.
 Upon returning to Waldshut, Hübmaier began to consume tracts by Luther, identifying himself with the Reformation.
 As William R. Estep has noted, 1522 was indeed “the year of decision for him” (The Anabaptist Story, 80).
 However, Hübmaier ended up aligning himself much more closely with the Swiss Reformer Ulrich Zwingli than with Luther.

 When he visited Zwingli at the Second Zürich Disputation, he conferred with the Reformer on several matters, including the lack of biblical evidence for infant baptism.
 Zwingli was somewhat sympathetic with believer’s baptism.
 Hübmaier’s first published work, Achtzehn Schlussreden, printed in 1524, was composed of eighteen articles that he invited local pastors to debate.
 The first was unmistakably Reformed: “Faith alone makes us holy before God.”
 The fifth stated, “The mass is not a sacrifice but a remembrance of the death of Christ.”
 By the end of the year, Hübmaier removed all pictures and images from the church.